cosmicexplorer/fun-scripts/README.md

-fun-scripts
+snippets
 =======

-fun scripts for fun things
+bits of reusable code i wanna keep around

-some of these might require zsh so install that
+some of the shell scripts might require zsh so install that